mdrakibhasanrc/Data-Driven-Optimization-for-TrendyStyle-s-E-Commerce-Growth/README.md

       III) Tablet users have the lowest total sales ($6,582) and AOV ($67.86), indicating a need for optimization.

+#### Phase 3: Creating a Looker Studio Dashboard to Track Key Metrics :

+To help monitor and visualize the performance of TrendyStyle's e-commerce growth, a Looker Studio dashboard can be set up to track key metrics.
+Here's how to structure the dashboard and the metrics to include:

+##### Overall Performance Metric Dashboard Screenshot

-#### Phase 3: User Behaviour Data Analysis using Microsoft Clarity :
+#### Phase 4: User Behaviour Data Analysis using Microsoft Clarity :

 ##### 1. Homepage: